egorermilov/UdacityAIND-Solve_a_Sudoku_with_AI/README.md

 # Diagonal Sudoku Solver
 ## by Egor Ermilov

+Created an AI to solve Diagonal Sudokus using constraint propagation and search techniques.
+Additionally, taught the agent to use the Naked Twins advanced Sudoku strategy.

 ### Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A: We identify all the units containing naked twins (2 boxes with identical sets of 2 candidates).
 Then we eliminate the twin values from the peers.
 Eliminating these values makes the Sudoku easier to solve.
 In other words we reduce the search space by making local constraints.